openSUSE/news-o-o/_posts/2011-06-27-opensuse-strategy-voting-close-to-the-finish-line.markdown

 Providing that clarity to our users and contributors through this strategy is a major step towards our future.
 So, we need our membership to vote.
 To make your voice heard and to know if it truly has the support it needs.

-ï»¿So, if you™re an openSUSE Member, go,Â [read the document one more time](http://en.opensuse.org/openSUSE:Strategy) andÂ [cast your vote](http://bit.ly/kZaAC2)!
+ï»¿So, if youâ€™re an openSUSE Member, go,Â [read the document one more time](http://en.opensuse.org/openSUSE:Strategy) andÂ [cast your vote](http://bit.ly/kZaAC2)!